14 Top-Rated Tourist Attractions in Cologne

-This extremely old cathedral city on the river Rhine is one of the most important commercial and cultural centers in western Germany.
-Cologne (Köln in German) is famous the world over for its 12 great Romanesque churches - especially the magnificent Cologne Cathedral - all an easy walk from the historic Old Town, and its university is one of the oldest and largest in Europe.
-Dissected by the mighty River Rhine, Cologne can trace its roots back to the first century AD when it was established as a Roman provincial capital and military stronghold.
-This importance never really slowed, and today, the city remains one of Germany's most important cultural centers, home to numerous arts and entertainment facilities, along with more than 100 galleries and some 36 museums.
+This very old cathedral city on the river Rhine is one of the most important commercial and cultural centers in western Germany.
+Cologne (Köln in German) is famous for its 12 great Romanesque churches - especially the magnificent Cologne Cathedral - all an easy walk from the historic Old Town.
+Its university is one of the oldest and largest in Europe.

 See also: Where to Stay in Cologne